persuaded9041/poke-solus-rgb/docs/FEATURES.md

 Vulpix, Ninetales | Yellow
 Porygon | Red/Green (JPN)

+### Overworld sprites
+Blaine's sprite has been changed to the Silph President sprite (the same as the one used in Yellow Version).

+### Type matchups
+Ghost-type is now Super Effective (2x) against Psychic-type instead of No Effect (0x).

+This is very likely what was originally intended, as a Youngster in Sabrina's Gym tells the player that "Psychic Pokémon fear only ghosts and bugs!".
+This is further substantiated in Gen 2, where this matchup is corrected.

+In practice, the only move that benefits from this type advantage in Gen 1 is Lick, so it's not too consequential.

+### Move typings
+Move typings have been modified to match the Gen 2 updates to Gen 1 moves (excluding Bite, which becomes Dark).
+- Karate Chop: `NORMAL` --> `FIGHTING`
+- Gust: `NORMAL` --> `FLYING`
+- Sand-Attack: `NORMAL` --> `GROUND`

 ### Wild encounters
 - Maps which had version-exclusive Pokémon have been "merged", i.e., adjusted so that both (or all, if a map had multiple) version-exclusive Pokémon are available in that map.
 In these cases, occassionally, liberties needed to be taken to ensure a Pokémon could fit into the maps maximum encounter slots.
 I chose to prioritize keeping all of the Pokémon in that map rather than maintaining the encounter rates for certain Pokémon, so sometimes a Pokémon's encounter rate has been adjusted slightly.
 - The number of wild encounters slots per route has been increased from 10 to 12, in order to make room for those maps which needed an extra slot to accommodate the opposite version's exclusive Pokémon.
 For the maps which didn't need any adjusting for version exclusives, I simply took the 3rd slot (previously 15%, but dropped by 5% to 10%) and copied that Pokémon into the new 2nd-to-last and 3rd-to-last slots
 (4% and 1% respectively).
 This means the distributions are almost identical to the originals, +/- a fraction of a %.

 ### Learnsets
-Learnsets (level-up moves and teachable TMs/HMs) for all Pokémon have been updated to match those used in Yellow version.
-For a look at the full diff for this change, check [this commit](https://github.com/Dechrissen/poke-solus-rgb/commit/99459edfa1d797d72a273c8a412545fe85f08594).
+Learnsets (level-up moves and teachable TMs/HMs) for all Pokémon have been updated.
+They've undergone a few separate changes that come together for a unique and interesting (but arguably still very "canonical") end result.

+First, learnsets were updated to match those used in Yellow version.
+(For a look at the full diff for this change, check [this commit](https://github.com/Dechrissen/poke-solus-rgb/commit/99459edfa1d797d72a273c8a412545fe85f08594).)

-The updated learnsets are not _too_ significant.
-Some changes are nice, however.
-Notable updates are:
+Notable changes at this point are:
 - Charizard can learn HM Fly
 - Diglett and Dugtrio can learn HM Cut
 - Kabutops can learn HM Cut